Huatusco (archaeological site): Toponymy

 Huatusco or Guatusco, is a deformation of the Nahuatl words Cuauh-tuch-co: cuahuitl; tree, Tuchtli; rabbit, Co; in: “in the place of the rabbit tree”.
 Natives called “Cuauhtochtli” to a squirrel type living in the trees.

 History

 The 16th-century town of San Antonio Otlaquiquiztla, belonged to the ancient province of Cuauhtochco, whose capital was Santiago Huatusco (today Carrillo Puerto).
 In time the name Otlaquiquixtla was lost, becoming San Antonio.
 Since it belonged to the noted province, it was then called San Antonio Huatusco.
-The region was originally part of the Totonacapan región occupied by the Totonacs, subsequently changed hands over to the historical Olmecs.
+The region was originally part of the Totonacapan región occupied by the Totonacs, subsequently changed hands over to the Olmeca-Xicallanca.
 Around 1454 CE, a son of Netzahualcoyotl conquered the region, including Otlaquiquixtla.